-They are often gifts from people who just think you can add cold water to a bowl and drop a pretty fish in there and that’s it.
+They are often gifts from friends or family.
+They just think you can add water to a bowl and drop a pretty fish in there and that’s it.
 It will live forever without any filtration or aeration.

 Well, they are wrong!

-Not only is it unfair and cruel to keep a fish in this type of environment but it isn’t very nice to have in your bedroom, the smell alone isn’t very nice.
+It’s unfair and cruel to keep a fish in this type of environment.
+It’s not the best idea to have in your bedroom; the smell alone isn’t very nice.

-By simply adding a small and inexpensive filter to your small tank or bowl, it will improve the look of the tank and make the environment better for the fish.
+Simply adding a small, inexpensive filter to your fish bowl or small tank will improve the look of the tank.
+It will also make the environment better for the fish.
 PS.
 We have reviewed some of the best fish tanks for bedrooms, take a look at our results.

-It may save you some money and stop you making silly mistakes by reading our blog: 30 fish keeping mistakes beginners make it will make you smile and is a bit of fun.
+It may save you some money and prevent you from making silly mistakes by reading our blog: 30 fish keeping mistakes beginners make, it will make you smile and is a bit of fun.

 What filter is best for a fishbowl?

-Buy a bigger tank would be our first suggestion, but if this is not an option, then a good filter for fish bowls is a small, inexpensive sponge filter; this will do the trick.
+Buy a bigger tank would be our first suggestion.
+If this is not an option, then a good filter for fish bowls is a small, inexpensive sponge filter; this will do the trick.

-Simply adding any form of filter for fish bowls will be beneficial to the fish, and will improve the experience for the person keeping the fish.
+Simply adding any form of filter for fish bowls will be beneficial to the fish.
+It will also improve the experience for the person keeping the fish.
 This will hopefully lead them into buying a bigger tank later down the line and enjoying this hobby which we love.

 Are sponge filters good for a fishbowl?

 Fish waste contains ammonia, which is toxic to fish.
-In the wild, this isn’t a real issue due to the sheer volume of flowing water, but in a small and confined space such as a fish bowl, the ammonia will build up to a dangerous level for the fish and will eventually kill them.
+In the wild, this isn’t a real issue due to the sheer volume of flowing water.
+However, in a small, confined space such as a fishbowl, the ammonia will build up to a dangerous level for the fish and will eventually kill them.

 That’s why it’s important to add a filter to fish bowls.

-Sponge filters offer a gentle filtration method which is suitable for smaller fish bowls/tanks or in aquariums where small delicate fry ( Baby fish ) are present.
+Sponge filters offer a gentle filtration method which is suitable for smaller fish bowls/tanks.
+They are also suitable for aquariums where small delicate fry (baby fish) are present.

 With larger electric pump controlled filters, they can suck smaller fish and baby fry into the unit which will kill them.
-Electric pumps are normally too big to go in a fish bowl anyway, so a sponge filter will be the best option and sometimes the only option available to you.
+Electric pumps are normally too big to go in a fishbowl anyway.
+This is why a sponge filter will be the best option and sometimes the only option available to you.